 We’ve shared laughter, stories and secrets.

 Augustus encountered police officers at the 2000 block of East 71st Street only a city block away from where he cut hair.
 He had walked past police officers at which point they said he was exhibiting behaviors of an armed person.
 Several officers swarmed him and attempted to grab him at which point he attempted to flee.
 As he ran, his shirt got pulled and exposed the gun he was carrying.

 Police then fired several bullets into Augustus, throwing his body stiffly into the middle of the street.
 Security footage shows the muscles in his legs tense up as his torso slightly waivers.
 Police take cover even though he never pulls his gun out.

-Augustus had valid Firearm Owners Identification Card, but did not have a conceal carry permit.
+Augustus had a valid Firearm Owners Identification Card, but did not have a concealed carry permit.
 I was told he carried a gun for self-protection.

 Immediately following the shooting of Augustus, police officers violently clashed with the residents of South Shore.
 One officer waved his wooden police baton in an attempt to restore order to the crowd.
 But chaos amplified as the officer struck folks and pushed people to the ground.

 I watched it all go down from the comfort of my living room, but I was greatly disturbed by what I was watching.